grunwaldlab/Microbe-ID/README.md

-Microbe_id
+Microbe-ID
 ===============

-Webpage of Microbe-ID created by the Grunwald lab.
-It contains both the website pages for the whole website and the shiny-server files for Genotype-ID.
+this site provides all modules and applciaitons necessary for creating  awebsite for species ID or genotyping.
+It contains both the website pages for the whole website and Shiny R server files.

 Contents
 -----------------